 A single hung window has the top sash fixed in place and does not move while the bottom sash is freely operable.

-Vinyl-clad windows are made with wood interiors with an external vinyl cover to improve durability and longevity while giving the interior the aesthetic finish of wood.
+Vinyl-clad windows are made with wood interiors with an external vinyl cover to improve durability and longevity while giving the interior the aesthetic finish of the wood.

 Warm Edge technology uses spacer bars to insulate the edges of sealed window units to keep the panes of glass apart and reduce heat loss.

-This is a tiny hole located at the bottom edge of a storm-window frame to drain off water from the window and prevent wood from rotting or steel from rusting.
+This is a tiny hole located at the bottom edge of a storm-window frame to drain off water from the window and prevent the wood from rotting or steel from rusting.